Painting Repaired Drywall: Simple & Easy How-to Guide

 Drywall damage comes in various forms, each requiring specific repair techniques.

-Small dents, often caused by accidental impacts, can be repaired by applying fast-drying spackle, which is sanded smooth after drying.
+Small dents, often caused by accidental impacts, can be repaired by applying a fast-drying spackle, which is sanded smooth after drying.

 Popped nailheads, where nails lose grip and protrude, demand reattachment using drywall screws, followed by covering, sanding, and smoothing the area.